Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 #### Average/High
 Show a captcha after every 10 assignments.

-#### I found the following terms related to captcha in Help: <q>Percentage of correct responses</q> and <q>Percentage of incorrect responses</q>.
+#### I found the following terms related to captcha in Help: "Percentage of correct responses" and "Percentage of incorrect responses".
 Are they determined from the control sample?

-The percentage of correct responses is based on the total number of captchas processed by the Toloker within the <q>range</q> specified in the **Recent control task responses to use** field.
+The percentage of correct responses is based on the total number of captchas processed by the Toloker within the "range" specified in the **Recent control task responses to use** field.
 If the value is empty, the percentage is calculated using all the captchas that are shown for the tasks in the pool which uses the captcha rule.

 #### My task uses a form with multiple fields.
-When there is an overlap and <q>Majority vote</q> is used for quality control, is each field taken into account, or if one field mismatches the majority vote, are the task results considered incorrect?
+When there is an overlap and "Majority vote" is used for quality control, is each field taken into account, or if one field mismatches the majority vote, are the task results considered incorrect?

 All responses to the task are taken into account.
 If one response differs from the majority vote, the whole task is counted as mismatching the responses of other Tolokers.

 #### Have I understood correctly that if I use `set the the skill value = 1` with the `percentage of accepted responses >= 75` and `10 recent values to use`, for every 8 correctly completed tasks out of 10 the Toloker is given 1 skill point?

 No, this is incorrect.
 With these settings, each time a rule condition is met, the Toloker gets `skill = 1`.
-To change the skill value in the process of task review, you need a <q>multi-step</q> rule, which has multiple identical rules with different values of **Total reviewed responses**.
+To change the skill value in the process of task review, you need a "multi-step" rule, which has multiple identical rules with different values of **Total reviewed responses**.

 #### I created a training pool with one task containing a hint.
 The Toloker fails to complete the task on the first attempt, but finally succeeds.
 The Toloker gets the skill `0`.
 How do I grant to the Toloker access to my tasks?
 The minimum required level that you can set is `10`.